mjmt05/rjmcmc/README.md

 # rjmcmc

 ##Description
 rjmcmc is C++ code for both a reversible jump Markov chain Monte Carlo (RJMCMC) algorithm and a sequential Monte Carlo algorithm (SMC) to sample changepoints in continuous time processes.
-Currently available to specifically run on data modelled as a either a poisson process or a shot noise cox process although easily extended to other processes.

 ##Version
 Version 1.0 uploaded on 09th February 2015.